 - Brokerages.
 For those that wish to stick with regulated service providers, brokerages provide another alternative to centralized exchanges.
 Instead of matching buyers with sellers, a brokerage platform fulfills the other side of all trades and then manages that volume through market partners.
 Although brokerages may require a higher level of capital, exchange rates can sometimes be favorable.
 Like centralized exchanges, KYC documentation will be required.
 Examples of brokerages include PayPal, Robinhood, Uphold and eToro.

 - Decentralized cryptocurrency exchanges.
 Decentralized exchanges (DEXs) are applications that allow users to exchange funds without the need for a centralized intermediary.
 Developed on top of a layer-1 blockchain, such as Cardano, these applications are automated platforms that function thanks to smart contracts and user-supplied liquidity.
 DEXs do not require custody of funds and all transactions are recorded on the corresponding blockchain.
-Examples of DEXs that we have reviewed include Uniswap, SundaeSwap, and Bancor.
+Examples of the best crypto DEXs to use based on HedgewithCrypto reviews include Uniswap, SundaeSwap, and Bancor.

 - Peer-to-peer (P2P) marketplace.
 Peer-to-peer marketplaces are platforms that allow investors to connect directly.
 Those wishing to exchange cryptocurrencies can communicate directly with others wishing to fulfill the other side of a trade.
 All exchange details can be outlined by the two parties involved and the transaction is then overseen by the P2P platform.
 Funds are only released when all parties in the trade have completed the terms of the deal.